RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full

 \section{Introduction}

 Inverse problems governed by partial differential equations (PDEs) play a crucial role in diverse scientific and engineering domains~\cite{inverse_problem,tarantola2005,ghattas2019,lu2020extraction}, from medical imaging~\cite{ammari2008} and fluid dynamics~\cite{Cai2022PhysicsInformedNN} to geophysical studies~\cite{Sambridge2002MonteCM}.
-These problems involve inferring unknown parameters or fields from indirect observations, where the forward process is described by PDEs.
-A prominent example is full waveform inversion (FWI) in seismic imaging, which aims to infer subsurface structures for resource exploration, environmental studies, and seismic hazard assessment~\cite{fwi_review}.
-Unlike linear inverse problems, PDE-governed inverse problems usually formulate the inference as a nonconvex and nonlinear optimization task, iteratively minimizing the mismatch between observed data and current PDE solution to optimize unknown parameters~\cite{ZhangFWI2020}.
+These problems involve inferring unknown parameters or fields from indirect observations, where the forward process is governed by PDEs.
+Unlike linear inverse problems, PDE-governed inverse problems usually approximate the solution as a nonconvex and nonlinear optimization task iteratively minimizing the mismatch between observed data and the current PDE solution to optimize unknown parameters.
+A prominent example is full waveform inversion (FWI) in seismic imaging, which aims to infer subsurface structures for resource exploration, environmental studies, and seismic hazard assessment~\cite{fwi_review, Zhang2021Rayleigh}.
+In FWI, seismic waves are generated at the Earth’s surface and recorded after propagating through the subsurface.
+The goal is to reconstruct spatially varying wave-speed (velocity) fields by matching simulated waveforms to recorded measurements.

-These inverse problems are intrinsically challenging due to their nonlinearity and ill-posedness, making them highly sensitive to stochastic perturbations, such as measurement noise and missing data~\cite{ZhangFWI2020,yazdani2020systems,daneker2023systems,jiao2021one}.
-In FWI, for instance, these challenges manifest as cycle skipping and convergence to local minima, particularly in complex settings or with limited data quality~\cite{pladys2021cycle}.
-Various regularization strategies have been proposed to address these issues.
-Classical approaches, such as Tikhonov regularization, promote solution smoothness~\cite{piror}, while total variation (TV) regularization preserves sharp boundaries~\cite{total_variation, tv_lin}.
-These regularization techniques enhance the optimization process, improve convergence, and mitigate the effects of ill-posedness.
-They remain state-of-the-art regularization methods in full waveform inversion~\cite{tv_l2}.